Groote Kerk, Galle: Architecture

-The church was constructed in the Doric style of the period, in a similar manner to the Wolvendaal Church in Colombo, the church is also in the form of a cruciform, only the transepts are shorter.
+The church was constructed in the Doric style of the period, in a similar manner to the Wolvendaal Church in Colombo, and like the church in Colombo is also in the form of a cruciform, only the transepts are shorter.
 Two arches separate them from the nave.
 The church has no central tower inside to bear the weight of the roof and as a result is compensated by the addition of two large dutch gables to the north and to the south.
 It is also decorated with an unusual double scroll moulding, unique to this church.
 The masonry gables are finished off with three flamed-like finials.
 The two large timber doors and stained glass windows provide light and ventilation.
 The high vaulted ceiling was originally painted blue and studded with golden stars.
 The main timber used for the roof was iron wood.

 The wooden pulpit is built in an hexagonal shape with calamander panelling mixed with local satinwood.
 High pews were erected along the walls for the Commandeur, the Deacons and the Dutch East India Company (VOC) officials.
 The pews along the southern end were dismantled to accommodate the altar and communion rails of the Anglican community who were allowed to use the church from the time of the early British rule down to 1867.
 Presently, in place of the altar, an organ is located on this location.